kornflex/klipper-cr10-bltouch-filament-sensor/README.md

 This article will describe shortly what to do to switch from Marlin to Klipper.
 You will find a lot of official docs here : [https://github.com/KevinOConnor/klipper/tree/master/docs](https://github.com/KevinOConnor/klipper/tree/master/docs)

+Final configuration files are shared in "klipper_config" directory.
+You can use them for your printer but you will have to check "extruder calibration" and "Improve your prints" chapiters to adapt the configuration to your printer.

 3 things you need to know :

 * klipper : firmware / klippy host